sara-vanerp/website/content/Teaching/_index.md

 In 2022, I gave a workshop on Bayesian Structural Equation Modeling during the conference [SEM: New Developments and Applications](https://www.tilburguniversity.edu/about/schools/socialsciences/organization/departments/methodology-statistics/events/structural-equation-modeling).
 Materials for this workshop are available on [GitHub](https://github.com/sara-vanerp/BSEMworkshop).

 ## Courses
 I have taught work groups in various methodology and statistics courses since 2012, first as student-assistant and later as a PhD candidate.
-As Assistant Professor at Utrecht University, I have (co-)coordinated and taught in various methodology and statistics courses, mainly in the undergraduate social science programs.
+As Assistant Professor at Utrecht University, I have (co-)coordinated and taught in various methodology and statistics courses.

 ## Supervision

+### 2022-Current
+#### PhD-Student Road to Resilience project
+I am co-promotor and daily supervisor of *Sanne Appels* on the interdisciplinary [Road to Resilience](https://wil.sites.uu.nl/home/) project.
+The goal of this project is to uncover protective factors and compensatory mechanisms behind resilient trajectories in atypical literacy acquisition using Bayesian (regularized) SEM.

 ### 2022
 #### Research Master Methodology and Statistics for the Behavioural Biomedical and Social Sciences
 - *Michael Koch*.
 Getting a Step Ahead: Using the Regularized Horseshoe Prior to Select Cross-Loadings in Bayesian CFA.
 All code available on [GitHub](https://github.com/JMBKoch/1vs2StepBayesianRegSEM).